-The operating controls and instruments are arranged on the control panel as shown on previous page.
+The operating controls and instruments are arranged on the control panel as shown above.
 A description of each panel device is as follows:

-- 1. Lamp: Controlled by Switch 11. - 2.
-Message Display: Provides operator with diagnostics and status messages as well as name of measured parameter (temperature, pressure, etc.) - Menu Selection: Buttons used to select different menus viewed in message display. (status, main menu, etc).

-- Scroll Up Button: Press this button to scroll up the parameter menu as shown in the Message Display. - Scroll Down Button: Press this button to scroll down the parameter menu as shown in Message Display. - 6.
+- 1. Lamp: Controlled by switch 11. - 2.
+Message Display: Provides operator with diagnostics and status messages as well as name of measured parameter (temperature, pressure, etc.) - 3.
+Menu Selection: Buttons used to select different menus viewed in message display. (status, main menu, etc). - 4.
+Scroll Up Button: Press this button to scroll up the parameter menu as shown in the Message Display. - 5.
+Scroll Down Button: Press this button to scroll down the parameter menu as shown in Message Display. - 6.
 Start Button: Press this button to start machine. - 7.
-Load Button: Press this button to load machine after warm-up period is complete. - 8.
-Unload Button: Press this button to "unload" machine prior to stopping.
-Note: Pressing this button will close air intake and decrease engine speed to idle condition. - 9.
-Stop Button: Press this button to initiate a controlled stop to the machine following "unload". - Power On-Off Switch: Use this switch to turn power "ON" or "OFF" to controller.
-Switch must be in On position for machine to operate.
-Note: Always use Stop button (item 9) to stop machine before switching to "OFF." - 11.
-Lights Switch: Operates Lamp - 12.
+Load Button: Press this button to load machine after warm-up period is complete.

+8. Unload Button: Press this button to "unload" machine prior to stopping.

+NOTE: Pressing this button will close air intake and decrease engine speed to idle condition.

+- 9. Stop Button: Press this button to initiate a controlled stop to the machine following "unload". - 10.
+Power On-Off Switch: Use this switch to turn power "ON" or "OFF" to controller.
+Switch must be in ON position for machine to operate.

+NOTE: Always use Stop button (item 9) to stop machine before switching to "OFF."

+- 11. Lights Switch: Operates Lamp. - 12.
 Ether Inject Button: Injects a measured shot of ether for aid in cold weather starting of engine.

+Use sparingly.

-Caution: Use sparingly. - 13.
-Hourmeter: Indicates running time for maintenance purposes. - Emergency Stop Button: Press this button to immediately stop machine.
+- 13. Hourmeter: Indicates running time for maintenance purposes. - 14.
+Emergency Stop Button: Press this button to immediately stop machine.
 Use this button ONLY during emergency conditions.
 The Stop button (item 9) should be used for normal stops.